Little Bit Therapeutic Riding – Redmond, WA

-Joel and Malcolm couldn’t have even imagined just what they were getting themselves into when they started at Little Bit Therapeutic Riding Center.
+Joel and Malcolm probably did not imagine what they were getting themselves into when they started at Little Bit Therapeutic Riding Center.
 Little did they know that the journey they would begin would change their lives and bring them life-long friendships.

 Thanks to Little Bit, Malcolm and Joel were introduced just last year, and have quickly become best friends.
 They love doing the trail ride together and playing leapfrog while riding their horses around the outdoor track.
 At the end of class, they go together to give carrots to their horses.
 Malcolm and Joel are excited to come to class, and their parents love seeing their friendships grow every time they are together with their four-legged friends.